markpond/api-documentation/authorisation.md

     https://markpond.com/oauth/authorize

-Then, initialize a client using the config we set up above:
+Then, initialise a client using the config we set up above:

 	client = OAuth2::Client.new(app_id, secret, site: "https://markpond.com/")